• Skip to primary navigation

 Making applesauce spice bars in a square pan, then making icing and spreading onto bars.

-• Do not slice into hot baked goods.
-This releases steam/moisture, making your bars dry.
+• Do not slice into hot baked goods - This releases steam/moisture, making your bars dry.

 Close up of a stack of applesauce spice bars.

-How to serve applesauce bars
+How do you serve applesauce bars?

 Close up of cakey texture of applesauce bars.

-4.80 from 20 reviews
+4.79 from 28 reviews

-Prep Time10 minutes
+Prep Time10 minutes minutes

-Cook Time22 minutes
+Cook Time22 minutes minutes

-Total Time32 minutes
+Total Time32 minutes minutes

 Servings: 16 squares